1 year full-time

 You'll be able to choose from a range of project areas in order to carry out research in your area of interest.
 Projects will be supervised by an academic member of staff, and may also involve collaboration with industry.
-You will be allocated to Project Area Group that corresponds with larger research projects that are currently taking place within the Green Chemistry Centre of Excellence.
+You will be allocated to Project Area Groups that correspond with larger research projects that are currently taking place within the Green Chemistry Centre of Excellence.

 Projects can vary each year, but examples of recent MSc students' research includes:

 You will produce a substantial written report, a group report, and an oral presentation on your individual research.